 #2: Creating Balance in Compositions

 You can dodge and burn with contrast, adding it selectively just where you want it.
-This can be incredibly helpful in creating balance in compositions where a heavy shadow or strong highlight is causing your image to feel off or heavy in one area.
+This can be incredibly helpful in creating balance in compositions.
+This is especially true where a heavy shadow or strong highlight is causing your image to feel off or heavy in one area.

 As in the image above, a few of the darker tones were heavier than others.
 Burning the lighter ones to match allowed me to enhance detail and balance the image helping it flow.
 By enhancing the crepuscular highlights along the edges of the dunes, I was able to create more separation, helping along the layers.
 I also used dodging to enhance the blown sand on the dunes helping the atmosphere.
 Darkening the top, and bottom edges using burning allowed me to ‘cap off’ the frame keeping the viewer right where I want them!